dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 };
 ```

-Note that wrapping a return or argument type with parentheses is, in general,
+Note that wrapping m_a return or argument type with parentheses is, in general,
 invalid C++. `MOCK_METHOD` removes the parentheses.

 Solution 2 - define an alias: